Generated Northeast Yellowstone meadow creek scene representing Soda Butte Creek, not an exact location photo

 Use the boundary gauge and NPS rules to orient the day before stepping into meadow water.

-Northeast Yellowstone corridor
+Northeast Yellowstone area

 Follow signed access, parking, and resource-protection rules inside the park.